Can You Overdose On CBD? Can you take too Much? Skip to content

 👍 Share:

 Clinical data has found that CBD is a non-lethal compound, which means it's virtually impossible to administer yourself a dose that will kill you.
-This is because CBD is well tolerated, even in very high doses.
+This is because CBD is well tolerated, even in very high doses and that if you were to get even remotely close to overdose you would have to take 488,070mg of CBD.

 CBD products have become increasingly ubiquitous, appearing on the shelves of local grocery stores and featured in online advertisements.